SHIPWRECK TRAIL

 The fair and stormy Cape

-Time: 2-3 hours or 4-6 hours with lunch and swimming
+Time: 2-3 hours or 4-6 hours with lunch and swimming.

-Distance: 8 km
+Distance: 8 km.

 The T. Tucker Shipwreck Trail starts inside the Cape of Good Hope Nature Reserve, on the tip of the Cape Peninsula.
-When the Portugese explorer Bartholomew Dias reached the Cape in 1488 he named it the Cape of Storms.
+When the Portuguese explorer Bartholomew Dias reached the Cape in 1488 he named it the Cape of Storms.
 A total of 26 shipwrecks tell the story of how many ships sailed too close to land and crashed into the shallowly submerged rocks.

 The Cape of Good Hope Nature Reserve covers 8000 hectares and has a coastline of over 40 km.
 There's a high chance of spotting bontebok antelope, eland antelope, baboon, tortoise, ostrich, otter - and whale bones.
 The trail hugs the rocky coastline down to the white beach.